Philips :YES: Technical specifications

 An additional expansion card was available in limited quantity (probably only sold in the Netherlands directly to Philips employees) to make it 100% IBM PC compatible.
-This card was made of two separate cards, one for the actual compatibility, which ended in an 8 bit ISA slot, where an Hercules Graphics Card monochrome videocard was plugged in.
-This also meant that using this card, would require to plug the monitor into the new videocard, bypassing the onboard graphical card.
+This card was made of two separate cards, one for the actual compatibility, which ended in an 8 bit ISA slot, where an Hercules Graphics Card monochrome video card was plugged in.
+This also meant that using this card, would require to plug the monitor into the new video card, bypassing the onboard graphical card.
 This expansion card made it possible to run all DOS programs (including popular games at that time).

 Operating system versions

 Known operating systems adapted for the Philips :YES include: